 Over the years this has become the main feed to the Waterfront rather than Coast Road and it is a tree-lined lane without pavements.
 Cars often take this road at speed and traffic calming is thought to be essential.
-20 mph from the point where the road narrows towards the top of the hill and the Coast Road Junction would assist.
+20 mph from the point where the pavement ends and the road narrows at the top of the hill down to Coast Road Junction would assist.